 And very grateful thanks to Wikipedia, Google Earth, Google Images, Google Translate, and the Typeit website’s invaluable Russian and Ukrainian keyboards!

 Please contact me on email@example.com with any comments, criticisms, and corrections.
 I would be very pleased to hear from anyone with information on the scenes that can’t be located or verified.

 The approximate time of each screenshot is shown as [hr:min:sec] and they have been taken from a version on YouTube of a 2014 digital restoration of ‘Man with a Movie Camera’ (with the perfect Alloy Orchestra score based on Dziga Vertov’s notes) from a Ukrainian source AVG.
-This does not appear to have originated from the well-known 2014 Eye Film Institute/Lobster Films restoration because the beginning and end are different.
-The high definition restoration of the film has been a revelation for researchers as you can now pick out details never seen before, essential for the work involved in establishing the locations.
-There is a fascinating Academia paper by Mark-Paul Meyer from the Eye Film Institute about how its restoration work on the film was carried out.
+The high definition restoration of the film (originally by Lobster Films and the Eye Film Institute) has been a revelation for researchers as you can now pick out details never seen before, essential for the work involved in establishing the locations.

 I have been through virtually every frame of the film to pick out a location of some sort, however brief, and I am fairly confident that most have been covered.
 Each one verified has either had clear architectural evidence pointing to the exact street or square for example, or has been confirmed by those I have consulted above.
 The ones I cannot verify or find are noted as such.
 Most of the minor ones without any clues will never be found.
 However, I am happy to be corrected as this is the first attempt to establish all of the locations used in ‘Man with a Movie Camera’ which I hope will be useful and add to the enjoyment of watching this wonderful film.